vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '50%', float: 'left', clear: 'both' }}>
-Just click on the text field in the same way as on the object and enter any text.
-Only a single line of text is allowed.
+Simply click on the text field in the same manner as you would with an object, and enter the desired text.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>